-- 8. Discretionary Authority: The Corps has the discretion to suspend, modify, or revoke authorizations under this RGP.
+8. Discretionary Authority.
+The Corps has the discretion to suspend, modify, or revoke authorizations under this RGP.
 This discretionary authority may be used by the Corps to also further condition or restrict the applicability of the RGP for cases in which it has concerns associated with the Clean Water Act Section 404(b)(1) Guidelines, or regarding any public interest factor.
 Should the Corps determine that a proposed activity may have more than minimal individual or cumulative adverse impacts to aquatic resources or otherwise be contrary to the public interest, the Corps will modify the authorization to reduce or eliminate those adverse effects, or notify the applicant that the proposed activity is not authorized by the RGP and provide instructions on how to seek authorization under an individual permit.
 The Corps may restore authorization under the RGP at any time it determines that the reason for asserting discretionary authority has been resolved or satisfied by a condition, project modification, or new information.
-The Corps may also use its discretionary authority to modify, suspend, or revoke the RGP at any time. - 9.
-Expiration of RGP: This RGP is valid for five (5) years from the date of issuance (or reissuance).
-At least sixty (60) calendar days prior to the expiration date of this RGP, the Corps will issue a public notice, with an opportunity for public comment, describing the reasons for reissuing the RGP, reissuing the RGP with modifications, or not reissuing the RGP for another five years.
-The Corps may extend the RGP for six months beyond the expiration date if it is unable to reissue the RGP due to unresolved issues.
-If the Corps has not reissued or extended the RGP by the expiration date, the RGP will no longer be valid.
-This RGP may also be modified, suspended or revoked by the Corps at any time deemed necessary.
-In such instance, the Corps will issue a public notice concerning the action.
+The Corps may also use its discretionary authority to modify, suspend, or revoke the RGP at any time.